-The diversity of cuisine in the Zadar area is based on the riches of the sea and variety of fruits of the earth from the Ravni kotari district transferred from one and preserved as a fa generations are matu gain market acceptand Pag is also known fo the quality of which from which the chees on a very specific past micro climate and w this unique island.
+The diversity of cuisine in the Zadar area is based on the riches of the sea and variety of fruits of the earth from the Ravni kotari district

 The cheese from the Island of Pag is one of the best dairy products in the world.
 It is produced in the traditional manner, from the milk of the autochthonous breed of sheep from Pag, which feed on the pasture rich with aromatic herbs, and posolica, brought by the winds from the Velebit.